• Skip to main content

 • Add the chocolate chips and the pretzel pieces and mix until they are evenly distributed.

-• Using either a spoon or a cookie scooper, make medium-sized dough balls and bake for 9 to 11 minutes or until the edges have set.
-Allow the cookies to cook on the baking sheet for 2 minutes then move them to the cooling rack to cool completely.
+• Bake for 9 to 11 minutes or until the edges have set.
+Allow the cookies to cool on the baking sheet for 2 minutes then move them to the wire rack to finish cooling.

 • Once all of the cookies are cooled, drizzle each one with the caramel sauce.